RafalGontarskiDev/README-s-files/README.md

 ### 2. **Required Scopes**
    The following OAuth2 scopes are typically required:
-   - `Tasks.Read`: Allows reading Microsoft Planner tasks and plans.
+   - `Sites.Read.All`: Allows reading SharePoint sites and lists.
-   - `Tasks.ReadWrite`: Allows reading and writing Microsoft Planner tasks and plans.
+   - `Sites.ReadWrite.All`: Allows reading and writing to SharePoint sites and lists.

 ### 3. **JSON Configuration Example**